adamd3/BactSeq/README.md

 ## Required input

 - __Genome sequence__: FASTA file containing the genome sequence.
-Can be retrieved from `https://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/`.
+Can be retrieved from NCBI.
 - __Gene annotation file__: GFF file containing the genome annotation.
-Can be retrieved from `https://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/`.
+Can be retrieved from NCBI.
 - __Sample file__: TSV file containing sample information.
 Must contain the following columns:
   - `sample`: sample ID
   - `file_name`: name of the FASTQ file.